jdduke/three_cpp/README.md

 You'll need a sufficiently modern C++11 compiler:
 * >= Clang 3.1
 * >= GCC 4.6.3
-* (debateable) MSVC 2012
+* MSVC 2012

 Implemented functionality tested via examples, and working on:
 * Mint 13 with GCC 4.6.3
 * Win 7 with both MSVC 2012 and MinGW (GCC 4.8 and 4.7)
-* OSX with Clang 3.1
+* OSX with GCC 4.7.2 and Clang 3.1

 Some examples might be a little flaky on any given platform.
-MSVC 2012 is really a pain to support (no variadics, no initializer lists, no default/deleted functions, no constexpr etc...), and support may be dropped at some point in the future.
+* MSVC 2012: This has been just a pain to support (no variadics, no initializer lists, no default/deleted functions, no constexpr etc...), and support may be dropped at some point in the future.
+Update: With the November 2012 CTP, things have improved a great deal;
+* OSX: VSync is on for all samples, I haven't bothered to take a closer look.

 ## FAQ ##